apalala-dev/zpuzzle/README.md

 unresponsive.
 Even displaying a simple Gif could lead to unresponsiveness without much logs.
 It seemed to be (at least partially) related to [an issue](https://github.com/flutter/flutter/issues/98275) on the Skia engine.
-As a workaround, I disabled the use of my package `ZWidget` on Web since it draws a lot of widgets and used shadows instead where applicable.
-I don't think it solves every case, but most of my tests ran well after that.
+As a workaround, I finally disabled the use of my package `ZWidget` on Web since it draws a lot of widgets and used shadows instead where applicable.
+My tests ran well after that.
+A later fix to the Skia engine might allow me to enable again `ZWidget` on the Web.

 The Web platform has other problems: for instance, we can't use `Isolates`.
-I also had to use the canvasKit renderer to prevent issues with the html renderer and general performances are lower than on other platforms.
+I also had to use the CanvasKit renderer to prevent issues with the HTML renderer and general performances are lower than on other platforms.

 Despite the issues on the Web, I was quite happy and proud to be able to build once for every platform with only occasional changes for each.
 I will definitively consider building more apps for Desktop and Web.
-I hope that the later one will getting better and better and especially that our Flutter web apps will become more SEO friendly.

 ## Inputs

-Flutter handles pretty well the use of the mouse in addition to touch controls with the InkWell widgets.
+Flutter handles pretty well the use of the mouse in addition to touch controls with the `InkWell` widgets.
 It just worked out of the box which is really nice!

 I added the use of the arrow keys to move the tiles on platforms that support it (mostly Desktop and Web).
-The process was quite easy and it ran well very quickly.
+The process was quite easy and it ran well quickly.

 ## Gyroscope